-- 2. The following rules apply to driveways and parking areas for townhouse rowhouse developments that do not meet all of the standards in Subsection 19.505.5.F.1. - a.
-Off-street parking areas shall must be accessed on the back façade or located in the rear yard.
-No off-street parking shall be allowed in the front yard or side yard of a rowhouse. - b.
-Townhouse Rowhouse development that includes a corner lot shall take access from a single driveway on the side of the corner lot.
-The Engineering Director City Engineer may alter this requirement based on street classifications, access spacing, or other provisions of Chapter 12.16 Access Management.
+- 2. The following rules apply to driveways and parking areas for townhouse developments that do not meet all of the standards in Subsection 19.505.5.F.1. - a.
+Off-street parking areas must be accessed on the back façade or located in the rear yard. - b.
+Townhouse development that includes a corner lot shall take access from a single driveway on the side of the corner lot.
+The City Engineer may alter this requirement based on street classifications, access spacing, or other provisions of Chapter 12.16 Access Management.
 See Figure 19.505.5.F.2.b.